zhaoruinan/yuil_cup/README.md

 robot setting:

+1. turn on robot server to "대기" status
-1. change speed to 80%
+2. change speed to 80%
-2. change mode to remote
+3. change mode to remote
 ![robot](./assets/3.png)